Sign Up to shop

 The most important thing is to monitor your conversion rate very carefully once you’ve implemented a retail finance option.
 It’s essential to not take anything for granted — as anyone who has worked in ecommerce knows, one person’s ‘sure win’ doesn’t guarantee a ‘sure win’!

-3. Likely to increase order value
+3. Increase your average order value

 As above, it is likely (but not guaranteed) that offering retail finance will increase the average order value placed on your site.
 Again, it’s important to monitor this over a period of several months — it may be the case, for example, that order values go up, but that customers end up making purchases less frequently.
 It’s important to continue to interrogate the data you have available.

-Disadvantages of retail finance for small businesses
+Cons of using retail finance as a small businesses

 1. Cost and/or financial risk